 In January 2000, Beinisch wrote a precedent-setting ruling that aroused a storm of public response: she forbade parents to use corporal punishment or otherwise humiliate or shame their children by way of punishment.
 In her view, the use of corporal punishment as an educational means is a form of assault that infringes children’s human rights and causes escalation in the degree of violence prevalent in society in general.

-Beinisch’s judgments also include disciplinary measures against offenders convicted for sexual harassment.
-In her rulings she has frequently referred to her concern regarding the prevalence of this phenomenon and its impact on the respect and status of its victims.
+Beinisch’s judgments also included disciplinary measures against offenders convicted for sexual harassment.
+In her rulings she frequently referred to her concern regarding the prevalence of this phenomenon and its impact on the respect and status of its victims.
 Severe sentences were imposed on those found guilty of sexual harassment, among them high-ranking civil servants.